 It’ll be tough to sharpen, but if you’re using it primarily as a self-defense knife, that’s not an issue.

-It comes with an excellent leather sheath with a tight clip to hold it to your boot or belt and is easy to access.
+It has an excellent leather sheath with a tight clip to hold it to your boot or belt and is easy to access.

 It is more of a dagger than a knife, which may be a downside if you’re looking for a multi-purpose survival knife.
 The double-edged blade makes it illegal to carry in many places.
 As the steel is thin and hard to sharpen, we wouldn’t recommend it as an EDC knife, but it offers excellent value for your dollar as a last-resort blade for self-defense.